ANZ Branch

 BSc (Hons), MSc, MSc, MSc, Prof.Cert.

 Carlie worked at the Alfred Hospital after graduating before moving to Darwin.
-She is now the lead forensic radiographer for the Top End Health Service where they perform post mortem CT.
+There she was lead forensic radiographer for the Top End Health Service where they perform post mortem CT.
+Now Based in Perth Carlie still has a passion for forensic radiography and education.

 Carlie Nancarrow